 These are examples of “economic damages” or “out-of-pocket” expenses related to the accident.
 If you were injured in an auto accident, add the above items together to get a ballpark idea of your settlement amount for economic damages.

-The only time a person is not entitled to compensation (no-fault benefits) is If the person seeking the benefits was the driver of the vehicle, owns the vehicle they were driving, and the vehicle was not insured at the time of the accident.
+The only time a person is not entitled to compensation (no-fault benefits) is if the person seeking the benefits was the driver of the vehicle, owns the vehicle they were driving, and the vehicle was not insured at the time of the accident.

 However, you can also sue for “noneconomic damages” which is commonly referred to as “pain and suffering.”
 For example, when a car accident caused by the negligence of another driver ends your career as a surgeon, you may be able to sue the insurance company of the other driver.